 The final grade for the course is established by determining the weighted average.
 Should the overall mark be unsatisfactory, the essays are to be revised after consultation with the teacher.

-Literature will be made known in the class; all literature is available for consultation in the library of the Netherlands Institute for the Near East.
+Literature will be made known in the class; all literature is available in the library of the Netherlands Institute for the Near East.

 Students in the Research MA Classics and Ancient Civilizations are required to read additional texts for their literature analysis and essays.